 The printed Riverguide for Oppland and around is also a nice source of information, but only for the Oppland (and around) area.

 What is nokken?

-Nokk are male water spirits who play enchanted songs on the violin, luring women and children to drown in lakes or streams.
+Nokk are male water spirits who play enchanted songs on the violin, luring women and children to get into lakes or streams.
 Not all of these spirits were necessarily malevolent; in fact, many stories exist that indicate at the very least that nokker were entirely harmless to their audience and attracted not only women and children, but men as well with their sweet songs.
 Nokken sings about his loneliness and his longing for salvation, which he purportedly never shall receive, as he is not "a child of God".
-In a poem by Swedish poet E. J. Stagnelius, a little boy pities the fate of the nokk, and so saves his own life.
 If you brought the nokk a treat of three drops of blood, a black animal, some vodka or snus (wet snuff) dropped into the water, he would teach you his enchanting form of music.